gp-alex/OpenKKND/README.md

 # OpenKKND
-KKND (extreme version) remake based on original exe decompilation
+KKND eXtreme remake based on original exe decompilation.
+Code refactoring is underway.

+# Build
+1. Build using any CMake-compatible IDE or command line (Visual Studio will do).
-Place compiled binaries to BIN folder, game should run just fine.
+2. Place compiled binaries to game installation folder, or BIN folder.
+3. Run.